boucadair/ietf-slice-overview/draft-boucadair-teas-ietf-slicing-overview.md

 ## Instantiation in Service Providers Networks

-{{?I-D.barguil-teas-network-slices-instantation}} focuses on the instantiation of the IETF Network Slice services in service provider networks using available data models.
-In particular, this document describes the relationship between service models for managing the IETF Network Slice services and Network Models (e.g., the Layer-3 Network Model (L3NPM, {{?RFC9182}}), the Layer-2 Network Model (L2NM {{?RFC9291}})) used for the realization of the slices.
+{{?I-D.barguil-teas-network-slices-instantation}} focuses on the instantiation of the RFC XXXX Network Slice Services in service provider networks using available data models.
+In particular, this document describes the relationship between service models for managing the RFC XXXX Network Slice Services and Network Models (e.g., the Layer-3 Network Model (L3NPM, {{?RFC9182}}), the Layer-2 Network Model (L2NM {{?RFC9291}})) used for the realization of the slices.

 ## Structuring Network Slice Controllers

-{{?I-D.contreras-teas-slice-controller-models}} proposes an approach for structuring the IETF Network Slice Controller as well as how to use different data models being defined for IETF Network Slice Service provision.
+{{?I-D.contreras-teas-slice-controller-models}} proposes an approach for structuring the RFC XXXX Network Slice Controller as well as how to use different data models being defined for RFC XXXX Network Slice Service provision.

 ## SR-based Hierarchical Network Slices

-{{?I-D.gong-teas-hierarchical-slice-solution}} proposes a hierarchical approach for realizing IETF Network Slices in Segment Routing domain.
+{{?I-D.gong-teas-hierarchical-slice-solution}} proposes a hierarchical approach for realizing RFC XXXX Network Slices in Segment Routing domain.
 The approach involves two levels:

 * Level 1 Network Slices are realized using Flex-Algo.
 * Level 2 forwarding paths are restricted in the Level 1 topology by using SR Policy and NRP-ID in the data plane.

 ## Realization of Composite Network Slices

-{{?I-D.li-teas-composite-network-slices}} investigates a set of scenarios for realizing composite IETF Network Slices (that basically involve other slices).
+{{?I-D.li-teas-composite-network-slices}} investigates a set of scenarios for realizing composite RFC XXXX Network Slices (that basically involve other slices).
 The document defines a new identifier, called Inter-Domain Network Resource Partition Identifier (Inter-domain NRP ID).

 # Applicability and Mapping Scenarios

 ## 3GPP 5G End-to-End Network Slices

-{{?I-D.ietf-teas-5g-network-slice-application}} focuses on the application of IETF Network Slices in the context of the 3GPP 5G slices.
+{{?I-D.ietf-teas-5g-network-slice-application}} focuses on the application of RFC XXXX Network Slices in the context of the 3GPP 5G slices.

 ## Abstraction and Control of Traffic Engineered Networks (ACTN)